 Information on the current first aiders is displayed on standard green and white signs within our premises.
 These can be found on notice-boards on each floor of the building and are available from the school reception.

-First aid boxes can be found in the school reception, school office and school staff-room.
+First aid boxes can be found in the school office and the Health and Safety officer ensures that all staff know where these are located.